A Model of Collaboration Network Formation with Heterogenous Skills

-The model I present in this paper is decision-based, and it is the first such model of network formation to incorporate individual heterogeneity.
-Each individual in the model has a set of skills, drawn from a larger pool. \footnote{This idea of giving individuals multiple skills is rooted in an older literature, starting with \citet{Roy1951}, which gives individuals an ability level in each of two different occupations (for example, \citet{Roy1951} gives an individual a skill level as a {}``hunter'' and a {}``fisherman''.
-This, in essence, is equivalent to assuming that individuals have ability levels in two different skills.
+I start with a population of individuals, each of whom is endowed with a set of discrete skills, drawn from a larger pool of skills that are relevant for solving problems.\footnote{This idea of giving individuals multiple skills is rooted in an older labor literature, starting with \citealp{Roy1951}, which gives individuals an ability level in each of two different occupations (for example, \citealp{Roy1951} gives an individual a skill level as a ``hunter'' and a ``fisherman'').
 There has been recent work that explicitly starts to migrate towards a model where individuals can utilize both skills for tasks (rather than simply using one or the other).
-Examples include \citet{Lazear2004,Lazear2005} and \citet{Astebro2011}.
+Examples include \citealp{Lazear2004,Lazear2005} and \citealp{Astebro2011}.
 However, all of these works confine their analysis two skills.
-Here, I consider skill sets of arbitrary size. } That set of skills represents the human capital of the problem solver--the tools, techniques and knowledge that are useful inputs to knowledge-based production.
-Any individual may have a subset of those skills, but it is unlikely that a single person will have all of them.
-Each individual in the community is endowed with their own problem and the collaboration network forms when individuals find collaborators to help them solve those problems.
+Here, I consider skill sets of arbitrary size.
+In a later section, I show that this distinction is significant. } That set of skills represents the human capital of the problem solver\textendash the tools, techniques and knowledge that are useful inputs to knowledge-based production.
+When problems are difficult, the individuals collaborate with others who have complementary skills.
+The result is a collaboration network.
+The structure of this network and an individual\textquoteright s position in it will necessarily differ depending on the distribution of skills in the population.
+For example, if individuals in a community have only one skill apiece, then individuals with rare skills will have more collaborators.
+But when individuals potentially have multiple skills, the picture is not so straightforward.
+Through several examples, I will show that an individual with a useful combination of skills may have more collaborators than an individual with rare skills.
+Moreover, degree is sometimes non-monotonic in the size of one\textquoteright s skill set: individuals with more skills will sometimes have fewer collaborators than those with many skills.
+These examples illustrate the value of a model with a flexible notion of skill heterogeneity.

-Using this model, I show that an individual's position on the network is a highly non-linear function of her set of skills.
-In particular, the number of connections an individual has on the network (her degree) is a supermodular function of her set of skills.
-In other words, an individual with a useful combination of skills will have a disproportionate number of links on the collaboration network.
-Thus, the relationship between an individual's set of skills, and her importance to the collaborative community cannot be captured by a linear pricing structure.